-- Tenured or tenure-track faculty members in departments that award doctoral degrees are automatically authorized to chair. - A member of the Graduate Faculty from a department that does not award doctoral degrees must be nominated for authorization to chair by the department that wishes to appoint him, her or them as a chair or co-chair.
-Once a faculty member is nominated by a given department, the faculty member remains authorized to chair in that department indefinitely, or until the department asks to change his/her/their status.
-Use the Dissertation Committee Service Nomination Form for this nomination.
-(To find this form on the Graduate School website, type "nomination form" into its search engine.) - Non-tenure track faculty members are not eligible to chair doctoral committees.
+- Tenured or tenure-track faculty members in departments that award doctoral degrees are automatically authorized to chair. - A member of the Graduate Faculty from a department that does not award doctoral degrees must be nominated for authorization to chair by the department that wishes to appoint them as a chair or co-chair.
+Once a faculty member is nominated by a given department, the faculty member remains authorized to chair in that department indefinitely, or until the department asks to change their status.
+Use the Dissertation Committee Service Nomination Form for this nomination. - Non-tenure track faculty members are not eligible to chair doctoral committees.